Visit Antibes

 Visit Antibes, the Mediterranean city

-Bordered by the Mediterranean, the town of Antibes is a perfect blend of easy living and cultural visits.
-As you wander through the narrow streets and ramparts built by Vauban, discover Antibes’ hidden treasures: museums, markets and iodine-filled walks.
-Enhance your stay in one of the Côte d’Azur’s must-see towns, with our ideas for visits.
+Bordered by the Mediterranean, the town of Antibes brilliantly blends a gentle way of life with cultural visits.
+As you wander through its azure lanes and along the ramparts built by Vauban, discover Antibes’ hidden treasures: museums, markets and iodine-filled walks.
+Enhance your stay in one of the must-see towns on the Côte d’Azur, with our ideas for visits.

-Head for the old town to get in tune with the Côte d’Azur rhythm.
-Here, warmth and conviviality are the watchwords, soak up the local colors and visit the Provencal market.
+Drive to the old town to get in tune with the Côte d’Azur rhythm.
+Here, the watchwords are warmth and friendliness; plenty of time to soak up the local colours and visit the Provencal market.

-Fish, fruit and vegetables, traditional dishes and local artisans: succumb to Mediterranean flavors as you stroll through the stalls of this typical market.
-Open every morning in summer and Tuesday to Sunday the rest of the year.
-With your basket full and the sun at its zenith, it’s time to head home and enjoy your finds!
+Fish, fruit and vegetables, traditional dishes and local artisans: succumb to Mediterranean flavours as you wander between the stalls of this typical market.
+It’s open every morning in summer and from Tuesday to Sunday the rest of the year.
+With your basket full and the sun at its zenith, it’s time to head back inside to enjoy your finds!

-Take a detour to Rue du Saint-Esprit: you’ll cross paths with the Chapelle Saint-Esprit d’Antibes and the Cathédrale Notre-Dame de l’Immaculée Conception.
-Two ochre-colored monuments well worth a visit!
+At Rue du Saint-Esprit, you’ll come across the Chapelle Saint-Esprit d’Antibes and the Cathedral of Notre-Dame de l’Immaculée Conception.
+Two ochre-coloured monuments well worth a visit!

 2. Marvel at the Musée Picasso

-The façade of the Musée Picasso sets the scene: art, views and cachet.
-At the gateway to seaside Vieil-Antibes, in the Grimaldi castle, the museum dedicated to the artist Picasso blends into the white stones of the ramparts!
+The façade of the musée Picasso sets the scene: art, a view and cachet.
+At the gateway to seaside Vieil-Antibes, in the Grimaldi castle, the museum dedicated to the artist Picasso blends in with the white stones of the ramparts!

-Whether you choose to visit on your own or with a guide, the works of Picasso, Nicolas de Staël, César and Modigliani will hold no secrets for you.
+Whether you opt to visit on your own or in the company of a guide, the works of Picasso, Nicolas de Staël, César and Modigliani will hold no secrets for you.

 The advantage of a guide?
-Learn more about the context in which the works were created, and the link between the artists and the town of Antibes.
+Learn more about the context in which the works were created, as well as the link between the artists and the town of Antibes.

 Don’t leave the premises too quickly!
-Your visit to the museum continues outside the stone walls, on the lovely panoramic terrace, where you can admire a painting combining azure blue and Mirò sculpture.
-You’ll leave with stars in your eyes!
+Your visit to the museum continues outside the stone walls, on its pretty panoramic terrace, where you can admire a painting combining azure blue and a sculpture by Mirò.

-The Picasso Museum is not the only art center in town!
+The Picasso museum is not the only art centre in town!

 To continue your artistic visits, here are a few museums not to be missed:

-At 43 meters high, the 16th-century Fort Carré is a must-see during your stay in Antibes.
-A monument steeped in history, it’ll give you all the keys you need to unlock the city’s secrets!
+Standing 43 metres high, the 16th-century Fort Carré is a must-see during your stay in Antibes.
+A monument steeped in history that will give you all the keys you need to unlock the secrets

 of the town!

 Good news: because of its small size, the Fort can be visited by small groups (no more than ten people).
-A great opportunity to enjoy a privileged visit.
-Your guide will take you into the chapel, kitchens and soldiers’ quarters.
+It’s a great way to enjoy a privileged visit.
+Your guide will take you through the chapel, the kitchens and the soldiers’ bedrooms.

-As the sun sets, the Port Vauban at the foot of the fort invites you to take a stroll among the typical sailboats and luxury boats.
+As the sun sets, the Port Vauban at the foot of the Fort is an inviting place to stroll, between typical sailing boats and posh boats.

-4. Climb to the famous Chapelle de la Garoupe
+4. Climb up to the famous Chapelle de la Garoupe

-To round off your visit to Antibes in style, why not take in one of the region’s finest views?
+To round off your visit to Antibes in style, how about enjoying one of the most beautiful views in the region?
 To get there, take the forest-lined Chemin du Calvaire and climb up to the Plateau de la Garoupe.
-Panoramic views of the Mediterranean, Cannes and Nice coastlines: breathe, you’ve arrived!
+Panoramic views over the Mediterranean and the coastline of Cannes and Nice: take a breath, you’ve arrived!

 Can you see the Garoupe lighthouse?
 It’s one of the most powerful lighthouses on the Côte d’Azur, with a luminous intensity of over 2 million candelas!

-Then head for the sanctuary of La Garoupe: home to the famous Chapelle de Notre-Dame de la Garoupe, a listed historic monument.
-Dating from the late Middle Ages, the edifice comprises a tower, the chapel of Notre-Dame de la Garde and that of Sainte-Hélène.
-While some believe it to be the most beautiful chapel in the world, it is nonetheless one of Antibes’ heritage gems!
+Then head for the sanctuary of La Garoupe: home to the famous Chapelle de Notre-Dame de la Garoupe, a listed Historic Monument.
+Dating from the late Middle Ages, the building consists of a tower, the chapel of Notre-Dame de la Garde and that of Sainte-Hélène.
+While some think it’s the most beautiful chapel in the world, it’s nonetheless one of Antibes’ heritage gems!

-To take full advantage of this idyllic setting, the terrace of the café du plateau features on its menu: Pissaladière, Niçois stuffing and pan bagnat!
-Certified Moment Parfait!
+To make the most of this idyllic setting, the terrace of the Plateau café has Pissaladière, Niçois farcis and pan bagnat on the menu!
+Certified Perfect Moment!

 • Why visit Antibes?

-Within its ramparts, the town of Antibes abounds in markets, sunny lanes and historic heritage.
-Of course, the white sandy beaches are not to be outdone: so don’t forget your bathing suit!
+Within its ramparts, the town of Antibes abounds in markets, sunny little streets and historic heritage.
+Of course, the white sandy beaches are not to be outdone, so don’t forget your swimming costume!

-● Le Vieil-Antibes: In the heart of the city, this neighborhood is ideal for a weekend getaway: close to all the places of interest, you can do it all on foot!
+● Le Vieil-Antibes: in the heart of the town, staying in this district is ideal on a weekend break: close to all the places of interest, you can do everything on foot!

-● Le Cap d’Antibes: more off-center, this neighborhood gives access to superb coves and beaches.
+● Le Cap d’Antibes: more out of the way, this district gives access to superb coves and beaches.

 • What to do in Antibes

-Antibes is packed with activities!
+The town of Antibes is bursting with activities!
 Here’s a small selection of things to do during your stay:

-● See the sailing boats at Port Vauban
+● See the sailing boats in Port Vauban

 ● Laugh at the Peynet museum